-- 196 Further or alternatively, a reasonably prudent authority: - a. exercising the River Operations Functions; further or alternatively - b. exercising the Environmental Water Functions; further or alternatively - c. exercising the Release Power, in the 2018/2019 water year would have acted in compliance with the Lake Victoria Operating Strategy.
+- Further or alternatively, a reasonably prudent authority in the position of the MDBA: - a. exercising the River Operations Functions; further or alternatively - b. exercising the Environmental Water Functions; further or alternatively - c. exercising the Release Power, in the 2018/2019 water year would have acted in compliance with the Lake Victoria Operating Strategy.